barnsys/remolding/README.md

 R_translate.r - script for the R programming language for translating sequences

 МT_genetic_code.tsv - table of genetic code for translation of sequences taking into account molding of genes of transfer RNAs

+Total_amph_COX1-1.fasta - example of a fasta format file with sequences of the mitochondrial gene CO1 for translation taking into account genome remolding in transfer RNAs